ESC101: Praxis I

 To the engineer, the glass is twice as large as it needs to be

 Many of your Praxis I activities involve working in a team.
 A few weeks into the semester, you’ll be placed into a team of 3-5 EngSci students.
-Together, you will learn and apply the Frame, Diverge, Converge, and Represent (FDCR) engineering design process that is fundamental to Praxis I and II.
+Together, you’ll learn and apply the Frame, Diverge, Converge, and Represent (FDCR) engineering design process that is fundamental to Praxis I and II.
 With your team, you’ll frame an engineering opportunity by talking to and observing stakeholders around you.
+In other words, you’ll talk to people in the community to identify a problem that might be solved with engineering.
 Then, you’ll develop ideas for tackling the opportunity and begin to challenge and test these ideas.
 This process will culminate in developing a prototype of your design and a design report that recommends a final design.

-Some examples of opportunities from Praxis I this past year include reducing sunlight glare on laptop screens and Starbucks cup holders.
+Some examples of opportunities from Praxis I this past year include removing stuck hair from twin caster wheels and reducing the inconvenience of carrying a jacket.

 Professors